Mediation vs Litigation

 Litigation may be a better route

-One last point, mediation gives you autonomy.
-You both decide what is good for you, your kids, and your financial well being.
+The one BIG thing that you only get if you choose mediation is autonomy.
+If you choose litigation, you’re putting the decision making completely in the hands of the Judge.
+While in mediation, you both decide what is good for you, your kids, and your financial well being.
 You are not under the mercy of the man (or woman) in the black gown.

 TDS Mediation: What you Should Know